-Objectives are statements of direction and are sometimes referred to as goals.
-The objectives in a Case Plan (SF 2956/DCS 0046) describe desired statements or outcomes.
+Objectives are statements of direction that are measurable.
+The objectives in a Case Plan (SF 2956) describe desired statements or outcomes.
 In the CFT process, identifying objectives is a powerful process that creates energy and direction leading to change.
 The objectives become the map or foundation for change.
 The team then identifies formal and informal supports to meet the stated objectives;